dglsparsons/dglsparsons.github.io/posts/why-we-wrote-our-own-logger.md

 ## No Log levels

 A lack of log-levels seems like an oversight for a logging library.
-However, I strongly believe they aren't necessary.
+However, I strongly believe they aren't necessary and just complicate matters.
 Dave Cheney argues the same on [his blog](https://dave.cheney.net/2015/11/05/lets-talk-about-logging).
-For warning, warning and info/error log levels are impossible to distinguish.
-Either you can ignore the warning, meaning it is info, or you can't ignore it, meaning it is an error.
-For errors, you either handle the error and continue (in which case it's info), or you are passing the error onwards and shouldn't be logging it.
-This removes the need for an error level.
-All possible log levels are then collapsed into a single level.
-Rather than debating what log-level we should be using, we end in a position of 'things worth logging' and 'things not worth logging'.
-If you log the former, and not the latter, you'll be in a good place.
+This can be broken down by reasoning about each different log level:

+**Warning:**

+Warning messages fall into one of two categories:
+- warnings you can ignore
+- warnings you can't ignore

+Warnings that you can ignore are interesting.
+By definition, nothing has gone wrong.
+As such, they are no different to info level logs.
+Warnings that you can't ignore show the opposite: they are errors that are not logged at the correct level.
+As it is impossible to have a warning that does not fit into these two categories, warning as a log level is useless.

+**Error:**

+A similar approach removes the need for errors.
+Errors fall into one of two categories:
+- Errors that you are handling (and recovering from)
+- Errors that you are not handling.

+If you are handling the error, then the application will continue as expected, and the log line is only informational.
+If you are not handling the error, then you should not be logging it.
+It is the responsibility of the calling code to manage this error.

+**Info:**

+Now there are no more warnings and errors, we have a single log-level: info.
+By itself, this is no different to not having any log levels at all.
+Instead, we have 'things that we should log' and 'things we shouldn't log'.

-I would extend this argument further though.
-Log-levels are an attempt to provide a hierarchy of how useful a particular message is.
+This argument to remove log levels can extend further.
+Log-levels are an attempt to provide a measure of how useful a particular message is.
 This is a flawed approach as the usefulness can't be determined when the message is written.
-It is impossible to know how useful a particular log line will be at a later date, short of being able to predict the future.
-This is because we do not know why our future selves may be looking at our logs.
+This is because we do not know why our future selves may be looking at logs.
 It could be to diagnose a particular race condition, to diagnose a bug, or to track user behaviour.
-Short of knowing what we will be looking for in the future, it is impossible to determine what information is going to be relevant.
+Without knowing why we will be looking at logs, it is impossible to determine what information is going to be the most relevant.
+Any attempt to predict is just noise.
 As a result, log-levels are a fruitless task.
-Rather than debating how useful, we should instead focus on what information to log.

 In the context of antilog, we wanted to avoid the typical `log.Info`, `log.Warn` and `log.Error` interfaces most loggers use.
 This leads to forced decision-making that is not productive.
 I've been on the end of one-too-many arguments